jmoniz155/employee-tracker/README.md

 ## Function

-This application allows a company to enter their database to view and modify their companys employees, departments, salary, tiles and roles while saving it in the server.
+This application allows a company to enter their database to view and modify their companys employees, departments, salary, titles and roles.
+After typing in npm start from the command line it will ask a series of prompts to the user.
+You can view, departments, roles and employees, you can also add a role, a department, an employee and their salaries.
+It will then save it in the database and allow you to view it anytime by typing npm start from the command line.

 ## Credits